danigorbaciov/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 The **node configuration file** is a settings file of a [node](/en/blockchain/node).
 An [example](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) of the default node configuration file is available on Github.

-> After upgrading to version 1.0.2 please note if your `/etc/waves/waves.conf` was originally copied from a template, you may need to assure that waves.directory points to the correct directory.
+> After upgrading to version 1.0.2 please note if your `/etc/waves/waves.conf` was originally copied from a template, make sure that waves.directory points to the correct directory.
 If this option doesn't exist in the config, default directory will be used.

 ## Configuration Format

 The configuration system of Waves Node uses HOCON format.
 HOCON stands for Human-Optimized Config Object Notation.
 The complete description of HOCON could be found in the [Official HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON).
 The advantages of HOCON are simple syntax and ability to use comments.

-## Sections of the configuration file
+## Sections of the Configuration File

 | # | Configuration section | Description |
 | :--- | :--- | :--- |